aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 PACKING [VDW] [PREC prec.r]
 ~~~
 If VDW is used, then use the van der Waals radii and allow the spheres
 to overlap.
-This option is currently implemented by building a grid on
+This option is implemented using a simple Monte-Carlo
-the unit cell and checking whether its points are inside any atomic
-sphere, which is not very efficient.
+sampling of the unit cell.
 The PREC keyword allows
-controlling the precision of the packing ratio calculated using the
+controlling the precision of the calculation.
+PREC corresponds to the
-VDW keyword.
-If PREC is used, expect an error in the percent packing
+standard deviation in the van der Waals volume divided by the volume
-ratio in the order of `prec.r`.
-The default `prec.r` is 0.1.
+itself.
+The default `prec.r` is 0.01.

 ## Identify Atoms in the Structure Given Their Coordinates (IDENTIFY) {#c2-identify}